lazzerex/android-homelab/README.md

 The blog frontend only ever talks to the Worker.
 It never knows Render or the phone exist directly, the Worker decides per request.

-Setup details and manual steps: `cloudflare/worker/wrangler.toml.example`, `scripts/run-tunnel.ps1` / `run-tunnel.sh`.
+Setup details and manual steps: `cloudflare/worker/wrangler.toml.example`, `scripts/run-tunnel-auto.ps1` / `run-tunnel-auto.sh` (recommended — also updates the Worker), or `scripts/run-tunnel.ps1` / `run-tunnel.sh` (tunnel only, manual Worker update).

 ## Full Setup Guide